FREE delivery in the contiguous US!

 Regular wrapping paper can typically be recycled as long as it contains no non-paper additives.
 Laminated or dyed paper and paper containing metals, plastics, or glitter are not recyclable and should be put in the garbage can.

-Try the “scrunch test” to see if your leftover wrapping paper is recyclable.
+PRO TIP: Try the “scrunch test” to see if your leftover wrapping paper is recyclable.
 Simply scrunch the paper into a ball.
 If it stays scrunched, it’s likely fine to recycle.
 If the paper unfurls when you let it go, keep it out of your curbside bin.

 3. Plastic Bottles and Food Containers